Dutch fear threat to liberalism in "soft drugs" curbs

 "At the moment the mayor is in conference with the minister to convince him that the measures regarding coffee shops will be counterproductive for Amsterdam," the mayor's office said in a statement to Reuters.

-The Netherlands, like other European countries, has had to introduce austerity measures and cut spending in the wake of the credit crisis, when it pumped 40 billion euros into rescuing financial institutions.
+It's not hard to see why.
+The Netherlands, like other European countries, has had to introduce austerity measures and cut spending in the wake of the credit crisis, when it pumped 40 billion euros (35 billion pounds) into rescuing financial institutions.

 Tax revenue from the coffee shops is estimated at about 400 million euros a year.
-Studies by the finance ministry and academics estimated that if the Netherlands legalized the "back-door" supply, bringing it "above board," it could collect as much as an additional 400-850 million euros a year, including savings on the cost of law enforcement.
+Studies by the finance ministry and academics estimated that if the Netherlands legalised the "back-door" supply, bringing it "above board", it could collect as much as an additional 400-850 million euros a year, including savings on the cost of law enforcement.

 Then there's the tourist revenue.